00d/TinyTransliterator/README.md

 TinyTransliterator
 ==================

+Android translator app: note that program "transliterates" the entered words, rather than grammatically correct sentences.

-Improving the "diminutive translator" app using XML
+This program is an improvement the "diminutive translator" app, using XML.